Skip to main content

 1. Choose your meat: pork (hirino), chicken (kotopoulo), or kebab

-2. Choose format: pita or plate (merida)
+2. Choose format: pita (wrapped) or plate (merida, with sides)

 4. Add drinks